Toronto Arts Foundation Resiliency Fund

 Q: Toronto Arts Foundation gave to individuals through the TOArtist COVID Relief Fund in 2020.
 What’s the difference?

 A: The TOArtist COVID Relief Fund was administered by our affiliate, Toronto Arts Council (TAC), a funding body that is able to give funds to individuals.
 The money raised through Toronto Arts Foundation’s fundraising efforts were directed to TAC to distribute.
 The efforts of TAC in administering the funds for the initiative were extensive, requiring eight full time staff over a six week period.
-With this new Resiliency Fund, Toronto Arts Foundation is simplifying the process, ensuring more funding is available for donations.
+With the Resiliency Fund, Toronto Arts Foundation simplified the process, ensuring more funding was available for donations.

-Q: The application is only open to charitable organizations that have received a Toronto Arts Council grant in the last two years.
+Q: The application was only open to charitable organizations that received a Toronto Arts Council grant in the last two years.
 Why?

-A: In order to process applications quickly and efficiently, Toronto Arts Foundation’s close affiliation with Toronto Arts Council can assure the Foundation and our donors that all eligible applicants are well run organizations of merit that will spend the donation as it’s intended.
-This standard of excellence means that less time needs to be spent vetting organizations and that more funding can get out to the arts community in short order.
+A: In order to process applications quickly and efficiently, Toronto Arts Foundation’s close affiliation with Toronto Arts Council assured the Foundation and our donors that all eligible applicants were well run organizations of merit that would spend the donation as it was intended.
+This standard of excellence means that less time needed to be spent vetting organizations and that more funding could get out to the arts community in short order.

-Q: I represent an organization that is intending to apply.
-Will we need to create a new project beyond those described in our Toronto Arts Council application?
+Q: Did organizations need to create a new project beyond those described in their Toronto Arts Council application?

-A: No. This Fund does not wish to create additional hardships for arts organizations.
+A: No. This Fund did not wish to create additional hardships for arts organizations.

 THE APPLICATION PROCESS